stevesaliman/gradle-properties-plugin/README.md

 environments.

 # Properties added to each task #
-This plugin adds some closures to each task, which can be used to check for the presence of properties after configuration, but before any tasks are executed.
+This plugin adds some methods to each task, which can be used to check for the presence of properties after configuration, but before any tasks are executed.
+These methods will also add properties to the task's inputs that can be used to determine when a task is up to date.
+A task is never up to date if there are no outputs, but if the task has defined any outputs, Gradle will consider the task up to date if the other inputs and outputs haven't changed, and the properties haven't either.

 **requiredProperty**

  ```groovy
  requiredProperty "somePropertyName"
  ```
-This closure throws a MissingPropertyException if the named property is not defined.
+This method throws a MissingPropertyException if the named property is not defined.

 **requiredProperties**